What is coaching?

-Coaching can help you:
+Coaching can help you and your organization:

 - Find creative solutions to roadblocks